 Figure 4.
 Data collection phases.
 Phase one developed in 60 days integrating a qualitative principle.
 Phase two integrating a quantitative approach conducted in 130 days.

 The volunteers were invited through social media and/or email, whereby participants could allocate themselves to a FGD based on their own convenience.
 Since it was easily accessible, private, and quiet, the main meeting room at GUI headquarters was selected as the venue of the FGD.
 One moderator guided the discussions according to a structured questionnaire guide that included questions aimed to identify how the facilitators might influence the sense of health and wellbeing, and how the process of NPM unfolds (i.e., “How do you think GUI has contributed to your personal life development?
 If so, how?).
 The discussions were voice recorded.
 A research assistant was invited to take notes of the discussions as well to observe interactions and reactions of participants during the sessions (Krueger & Csey, 2000).
 To facilitate an in-depth discussion and enable all participants to express their ideas, each FGD consisted of a minimum of three and maximum of eight individuals (Breen, 2006).
 The participants, moderator, and assistant were seated around a rectangular table facing each other to enhance communication and rapport (Krueger and Casey, 2000).
 The beginning of each session was dedicated to build rapport to create a comfortable environment.
-Individuals were asked to introduce themselves and share her time of engagement with GUI.
+Individuals were asked to introduce themselves and share ther time of engagement with GUI.
 The questions were presented in a form of fluid discussion introducing basic information about the topic to help eliciting different answers that were taken in a more in-depth discussion.
 The moderator retained a relaxed and candid attitude to maintain human connection.
 In FGD there is always a risk of introducing interviewer bias, to mitigate this the moderator gave enough time to participants to reflect on their answers.
 The questions and probs were conducted to enact in-depth analysis instead of misleading participants into specific answers.

 Online surveys

 The qualitative exploration allowed the study to understand specific factors that might influence the process of NPM in GUI.
 For instance, it was found that the duration of engagement in GUI (i.e., for how long they have been part of GUI), number of programmes attended, and frequency of engagement (i.e., number of times visiting GUI per year) enhanced psychological sense of well-being.
 These findings informed the design of the online survey conducted with the GUI members.
 The survey measured the psychological short-and long-term eudemonic health and well-being effects (Gallagher, et al.,, 2009) resulting from the engagement in GUI programmes, and a suite of questions used to establish demographic factors such as age, gender, and race.
 To establish the duration of commitment and frequency of attending GUI programmes of participants, three continuous variables were included to indicate: 1) the total duration of engagement (in months) from their initial involvement with GUI programmes; 2) how often they visit GUI (number of days per year); and 3) how many programmes they have attended.
-Six psychometric scales were also included that measured: Social cohesion (SoCoh), sense of community, connectedness to nature (CNS), intrinsic motivation (IMI), self-esteem scale (Self-Est), and self-efficacy (Self-Eff) (Table 2).
+Six psychometric scales were selected based on earlier studies that explored the associations between perceived wellbeing, Social cohesion (SoCoh), sense of community (SoC), connectedness to nature (CNS), intrinsic motivation (IMI), self-esteem (Self-Est), and self-efficacy (Self-Eff) (Table 2).
 The six psychometric scales reported a Cronbach’s alpha above 0.80, indicating good internal reliability.
 The responses were given on a 7-point Likert scale that contained labels organised in ascending order from strongly disagree to strongly agree.

 Table 3.
 Psychometric scales included in the survey.